Smehur/mehof/README.md

 Mass Effect Themed Challenges and Halls of Fame are hosted at https://www.prestaciouschallenges.com.
 This is only a repository for the data.

-A detailed description of the project eill eventually become available here:
+A detailed description of the project will eventually become available here:

 1. Introduction https://www.smehur.com/mass-effect-multiplayer-challenges-and-halls-of-fame/
 2. Platinum Solos Hall of Fame (PHoF)